 In June 2015, Council received funding of \$282K through the Northern Territory Government Improving Strategic Local Roads program to fast track delivery of years 2 and 3 of Darwin Bike Plan projects.
-In 2015/16, Council constructed the missing section of path along the inside of Abala Road, south of Marrara Stadium; a new bike path as part of the Esplanade Redevelopment project, rectification of existing shared path along the front of Nightcliff Pool and upgrading shared path connections at Malak Park.
+In 2015/16, Council constructed the missing section of path along the inside of Abala Road, south of Marrara Stadium; rectification of existing shared path along the front of Nightcliff Pool and upgrading shared path connections at Malak Park.